yogen-ghodke-113/Statistical-Analysis-of-a-Chess-Player-using-Data-Science-Pipeline-Website/README.md

 ## Objectives

 - Finding the player’s Strengths and Weaknesses.
-- Detailed analysis of your opponents moves before the match.
-- Next move Predictions based on previous games played.
 - See the least and most favourite Chess Opening Lines.
 - Find which moves attributed to Wins , Losses or Draws.
 - Visualising the statistics related to the account in great detail.
 - Help the player improve their endgames.
-- Play a Live game and get the analysis of the game in real-time.

 ## Navigation